 If you look the right way, you can see that the whole world is a garden.frances hodgson burnett

 Passion, mission, vocation, and profession all lie within the four overlapping Venn diagram circles of what you love, what you’re good at, what the world needs, and what you can be paid for.
+When you know these key components of life, you can find your ikigai with precision.

 - What you love + what you’re good at = passion.